DotCamp/wp-table-builder/readme.txt

 = 1.4.7 =

+* PRO: IMPROVE: Search and pagination compatibility for tables with disabled theme styles option.
 * PRO: FIX: An issue with generate functionality is not working on some tables.
 * PRO: FIX: An issue with manage cells and background menu toolbox buttons are not visible on older tables.